-Both the conversion functions receives the same parameters.
+Both the conversion functions receive the same parameters.
 Let us take an overview of them:

-First parameter is, as usual, a pointer to the driver.
-Remember that the driver shall be be already started and configured through the adcStart before to call a conversion function: this is a common pattern in ChibiOS which I use to call start-do-stop.
+The first parameter is, as usual, a pointer to the driver.
+Remember that the driver shall be already started and configured through the adcStart before to call a conversion function: this is a common pattern in ChibiOS which I use to call start-do-stop.

 The ADCConversionGroup contains all the configuration related to the conversion group like the trigger source, the sequence, the sample rate and the conversion mode.

-Let me now jump to the fourth parameter which is named depth and is a size.
-The conversion function allow to sample the same conversion group more than once and depth represent the number of times we want to sample the conversion group.
-Thus if we consider the conversion group lenght (M) the first dimension we should consider the depth (N) the second.
+Let me now jump to the fourth parameter which is named depth.
+The conversion function allows to sample the same conversion group more than once and depth represent the number of times we want to sample the conversion group.
+Thus if we consider the conversion group length (M) the first dimension we should consider the depth (N) the second.

-Thus a conversion function need a buffer which is actually a matrix M by N which lead us to the third parameter which is actually a pointer to that buffer.
-The user shall guarantee that buffer is properly sized to avoid overflow.
-Note that the sample buffer type is specific of ChibiOS and this allow abstraction on Hardware differences.
-In case this case adcsample_t is a 16-bit unsigned integer.
+Thus a conversion function needs a buffer which is actually a matrix M by N which lead us to the third parameter which is actually a pointer to that buffer.
+The user shall guarantee that the buffer is properly sized to avoid overflow.
+Note that the sample buffer type is specific of ChibiOS and this allows abstraction on Hardware differences.
+In this case, adcsample_t is a 16-bit unsigned integer.
 The data alignment depends on certain configuration we can provide through the ADCConversionGroup.

 - when the ADC has filled the first half buffer